How to Develop Mental Endurance and Strength

 Focusing on what you are doing, improves your concentration, self discipline and your mental endurance.
 Rather than dividing your attention between work and daydreaming, reading a book and watching TV, doing your homework and listening to music, focus on one thing.
 Don't try to do so all day long, because you will fail and get disappointed.
 Rather, focus on one thing for a few minutes at a time, and gradually extend the time.

-Challenge yourself to do things you never did before, using common sense of course.
+Challenge yourself to do things you never did before, but use caution and common sense.
 Do things that you usually do, but in a different way.
 Learn new things, develop new skills, or start a new hobby.
-All these things make your mind work, and therefore, improve its strength and endurance, develop willpower and self discipline, and impart you with the inner strength and mental endurance necessary for dealing with the challenges of daily life.
+All these activities make your mind work, and therefore, improve its strength and endurance, develop willpower and self discipline, and give you the inner strength and mental endurance necessary for dealing with the challenges of daily life.

-By developing mental endurance and strength, in the way outlined above, you gain brain and mental strength, which you can use whenever you need, and for whatever purpose.
+By developing mental endurance and strength, in the way outlined above, you gain mental strength, which you can use whenever you need, and for whatever purpose.